 - Eight new out-of-the-box response playbooks and over 20 additional prebuilt integrations connecting Exabeam Incident Responder to popular security tools

-Exabeam Smart Timelines, Exabeam Case Management, Exabeam Threat Intelligence Service and new versions of Exabeam Advanced Analytics and Exabeam Incident Responder will be GA on Nov.
+Exabeam Smart Timelines, Exabeam Case Manager, Exabeam Threat Intelligence Service and new versions of Exabeam Advanced Analytics and Exabeam Incident Responder will be GA on Nov.
 30, 2018.
 Exabeam Threat Intelligence Service will be available at no additional charge to Exabeam customers.
 For more information on the offerings, please visit https://www.exabeam.com/product/.

 Exabeam delivers next-generation security management technology that enables organizations to protect their most valuable information.
 The Exabeam Security Management Platform combines unlimited log data collection, advanced behavioral analytics, and automated incident response, all supported by Exabeam’s patented Smart Timelines technology that uses machine learning to track identity and behavior over time.
 The company’s recent industry accolades include Forbes Cloud 100, Inc. 500, and SC Awards Europe, among many other distinctions.
 Exabeam is privately funded by Aspect Ventures, Cisco Investments, Icon Ventures, Lightspeed Venture Partners, Norwest Venture Partners and well-known security investor Shlomo Kramer.
 For more information, visit https://www.exabeam.com or follow us on Twitter @exabeam.

 [UPDATE: Exabeam Threat Intelligence is now available on Exabeam Data Lake.
 Data Lake version i24 was released on Dec.
 17, 2018.]